outofmbufs/pidcontrol/README.md

 ## Running a control loop
-The method `pid` takes two arguments, a current process variable value and a time interval (the delta-t between this pv measurement and prior).
+The method `pid` takes two arguments, a current process variable value and a time interval `dt` (the delta-t between this pv measurement and prior).

+**Note regarding dt**: The `pid` method calculates the resulting control variable using the `dt` given, without regard to whether that corresponds to true elapsed time.
+Implementing (or measuring) appropriate intervals and computing the value of `dt` to supply is the application's responsibility.

 In a typical use the interval is constant, so in pseudo-code a common coding idiom is:

     z = PID(Kp=foo, Ki=bar, Kd=baz)     # constants need to be determined
     interval = 0.1                      # 100msec